Join the First-Ever

 💊

-Therapy vs. the drug alone: Evaluating the quality of various psychotherapy models and their impact on psychedelic treatments beyond drug effects.
+Therapy vs. drug vs. placebo: Evaluating the role of psychotherapy models and their impact on psychedelic treatments beyond drug effects.

 🧠